ahalp0217/jackiehalpern-netlify-cms/content/blogs/top-ten-list.md

 3﻿.
 I personally visited Keepsake Quilting in New Hampshire.
 A big, well stocked store that also does mail order. <https://www.keepsakequilting.com/>[](keepsakequilting.com)[](https://www.keepsakequilting.com/)

-4﻿. [kalindiquilts.com](kalindiquilts.com) in Pune, India.
-They will ship from India, and Ohio, and their hand-dyed fabrics are so great to sew with.
+4﻿. [](kalindiquilts.com)https://www.etsy.com/shop/KALINDIQUILTS  They will ship from India, and Ohio, and their hand-dyed fabrics are so great to sew with.
 I met this nice company at the International Quilt Festival in Houston, Texas in 2022.

-5﻿. [sewbatik.com](sewbatik.com) has a beautiful selection of batiks.
+5﻿. [](sewbatik.com)<https://sewbatik.com/> has a beautiful selection of batiks.
 I've used their fabrics many times and they wash well.

 6﻿. [bernina.com](bernina.com)website offers amazing webinars, classes and I also order Isocord embroidery thread here.
 I love this thread for embroidering on an 880 machine.